teklynk/twitch_chat_alerts/README.md

 **notifications.json** is used to send a random chat message on a timed interval (after 10 messages and longer than 10 minutes)

+**Redeems** If using this with redeems/channel points, it will only work if your redeem requires the user to enter a message along with the redeem.
+EX: hightlighted-message.
+In data.json, set the "command": "redeem" and add "redeemtype": "highlighted-message".
+Use the "redeem" example below.

 ### Example data.json file with variables
 ```
 [